StephenGill/a11y-guidance.github.io/meeting-standards.md

 - September 2019 for new services and websites
 - September 2020 for services and websites created before 23 September 2018
 - June 2021 for mobile apps

+## Services and content that don't have to meet accessibility standards

+There’s no legal requirement to meet the accessibility standards if you’re creating a service for a school, nursery or kindergarten.

+And there's no general legal requirement to make content accessible if it's:

+- live video
+- third party content that’s under someone else’s control
+- part of a heritage collection - for example, scanned manuscripts
+- <span style="color:red">[content published on mobile closed systems - need to clarify what this means]</span>

+But you may still need to make it accessible if you're aiming to meet the digital service standard for central government services.

+If you think that your service (or any part of it) can’t be made accessible, contact the Government Digital Service (GDS) accessibility team for advice at <accessibility@digital.cabinet-office.gov.uk>.

 ## More about WCAG 2.0